kslat3r/async-js-old-and-new/PITCHME.md

 * Part of the ES2015 specification
 * First available in Node.js v0.12.18 (behind a runtime flag)
 * Can be used as an iterator function

+Note:
+Mention how in the real world this wouldn't work without co() as yield has to be within a generator function TJ Holowaychuk

 ---